 Here’s how the old system worked against businesses:

-• The primary objective was to eliminate the cascading effect.
-Under GST, tax applies only to the value added at each stage of the supply chain, not to the entire previous cost.
-This prevents the tax-on-tax spiral that inflated prices pre-2017.
+The primary objective of implementing GST was to eliminate the above mentioned problems faced by businesses and the cascading effect of taxes.
+Under GST, tax applies only to value added at each stage, and not to previous costs.
+This prevents the tax-on-tax effect which inflated prices in the past.

-• GST also promised to broaden the tax base.
-With uniform rates and easier digital processes, smaller businesses found registration and compliance more accessible.
+GST also helped broaden the tax base in the country as smaller businesses could easily be brought under the tax regime with uniform rates and easy online registration process.
 More businesses entering the formal economy meant a healthier tax-to-GDP ratio for the country.

-• Perhaps most importantly, GST removed interstate trade barriers.
-Earlier, trucks would wait hours at state borders for tax clearances.
+Most importantly, GST removed interstate trade barriers.
 Under GST, the e-way bill system allows seamless movement of goods across India.
-Businesses can now design their supply chains based on efficiency rather than tax avoidance.
+Businesses can now design supply chains based on efficiency rather than tax considerations.

 Key Features of GST in India